Connecting Personal Computers @ Lehigh

 In addition students are encouraged to familiarize themselves with the main services offered by LTS - "12 Essential LTS Services Every Student Should Know".

 When students arrive on campus they should go to the LTS Information Fair.
 The Fair will be held in the Fairchild-Martindale Library on August 20th.
-At the Fair students will have an opportunity meet STAR and Library staff, learn about the services available and to get assistance connecting phones, tablets and laptops to our network.
+At the Fair students will have an opportunity meet STARS and Library staff, learn about the services available and to get assistance connecting phones, tablets and laptops to our network.

 If, during the school year, a student has a computer problem or question, assistance is available from the STARS Team.
-To obtain assistance a student simply needs to request help using the online request form on the STAR Web site, or visit the STAR Desk in room 181 of the Computing Center.
+To obtain assistance a student simply needs to request help using the online request form on the STARS Web site, or visit the STARS Desk on the main floor of the EWFM Library.

 Students and parents are encouraged to explore the STARS Web site for more information about the program.
 The Web site contains a First-year Student FAQ with answers to many of the typical questions that freshmen and parents have asked in the past.
 If you have specific questions please feel free to contact us directly.